s3683007/A2-G2/README.md

 // WIP

-# Cirno
+# Cinco

-Cirno is a multi level support ticket system that automatically assigns tickets, depending on their severity, to a technician who can then manage the assigned tickets within the system.
+Cinco is a multi level support ticket system that automatically assigns tickets, depending on their severity, to a technician who can then manage the assigned tickets within the system.
 A technician can login, create an account an retrieve forgotten passwords through the system.

 ## Installation